 Stop 4: Shimizu Island El Nido Snorkeling

 If you are thinking Shimizu Island (also known as Simizu Island) sounds like it would be more at home in Japan than the Philippines you are right.
 This tiny speck of land in Bacuit Bay was named after a Japanese diver who perished nearby.
 Our tour didn’t actually dock on Shimizu Island, but rather we anchored in the channel between Shimizu Island and Miniloc Island for some epic El Nido snorkelling.
 By this point many of the others were feeling a little water logged and stayed on board, but The Hubs and I valiantly plunged overboard once more.
 I’ve done a lot of snorkeling and diving in some of the most coveted sites on the planet including Australia’s Great Barrier Reef, Hawaii’s Hanauma Bay, Fiji’s Yanuca Island, Indonesia’s Gili Trawangan and New Zealand’s Poor Knights.
+We always take our own gear and this snorkel set is perfect fro travel.
 So how did El Nido snorkeling compare?
 It certainly held it’s own.
 The water was clear and warm and the fish life was abundant.
 It’s just a pity that I didn’t have a waterproof camera on hand to capture the moment.
 We had about 45 minutes to explore the underwater world before it was time to weigh anchor.
 After the changes implemented in November 2018 (see below), Shimizu island is now the official lunch stop on El Nido Tour A.

 Stop 5: Seven Commandos Beach

 The last stop on El Nido Tour A was Seven Commandos Beach.
 Seven Commandos Beach is back on the mainland and only accessible by water due to the surrounding mountainous terrain.
 Folklore says the beach was named after seven soldiers in WWII, but even the locals are not quite convinced of the bona fides of that tall tale.
 Seven Commandos Beach was absolutely packed to the rafters when we motored up in the late afternoon.
 So much so that the crew had to ease two already parked bangkas apart slightly so that we could squeeze in between.
 Seven Commandos Beach is a palm fringed stretch of glorious fine white sand.
 After a whole day in the sun our faces were really feeling the burn and the last thing we felt like doing was baking ourselves any more so we headed to the popular beach bar.
 We weren’t the only ones to have that idea and we squeezed into the last two seats at the end of shared table.
 The only problem with drinking is that it is usually followed quickly afterwards by the need to pee.
 The comfort room was anything but comfortable.
 In fact it was hideous.
 If I could have held it I would have, but when you have to go, you have to go.
 The Hubs did jump in for one last swim of the day, but I didn’t fancy getting wet again and quite frankly I couldn’t be bothered to dodge all the boats.
 We had about an hour at Seven Commandos Beach and we spent our last 30 minutes just relaxing on the deck of our bangka.
 If you want to experience Seven Commandos Beach without the crowds, why not stay overnight?
-Vellago Resort is a luxurious boutique hotel with only six rooms right on the beach.
+Camping used to be allowed on Seven Commandos beach, but even though camping is now prohibited you can still stay at Vellago Resort which is a luxurious boutique hotel with only six rooms right on the beach.

 Changes To El Nido Tours